swcarpentry/hg-novice/13-conflicts.md

 ![KDiff3 Merge Conflict](fig/hg-kdiff3-conflict.png)

-The pane labeled `base` refers to how this file looked like in changeset `6`, the parent changeset of our conflicting changesets `7` and `8`.
+The pane labeled `base` refers to this file's state in changeset `6`, the parent changeset of our conflicting changesets `7` and `8`.
 Since we were standing on `8` when we started the merge, that is the pane labeled `local`.